RenqiChen/Virtual-Scientists-v2/README.md

 Here we explain the roles of several critial files.

 * `sci_platform/configs/deploy_config.py` defines all hyper-parameter settings.
-* `camel-master/camel/agents/sci_agent.py` defines the customized scientist agent in this project.
+* `sci_platform/social_agent/sci_agent.py` defines the customized scientist agent in this project.
+* `sci_platform/social_agent/channel.py` defines the message sending and receiving, which is the lowest-level module.
+* `sci_platform/inference` controls the messages sent to or received from the channel, which corresponds to different threads.
 * `sci_platform/run_fast.py` is the main execution file.
 * `sci_platform/sci_platform_fast.py` defines the platform for the initialization of our multi-agent system.
 * `sci_platform/utils/prompt.py` contains all the prompts used.